+Start Early

-Start Early CHILD AND FAMILY SUPPORT SERVICES EDUCARE PARENT HANDBOOK ACKNOWLEDGEMENT
+CHILD AND FAMILY SUPPORT SERVICES

+EDUCARE PARENT HANDBOOK ACKNOW /LEDGEMENT

-I \\\\\\ (print name) have received a copy of the Parent/Guardian Handbook.
-In each case, my questions have been answered, and I understand the policies as written.
-Specifically, I have reviewed the Guidance and Discipline Policy.
-I also understand that failure to adhere will constitute grounds for dismissal from the program.
+I (print name) have received a copy of the Parent/Guardian Handbook.
+In each

+and I understand the policies as written.
+Specifically, I have reviewed the

+• erstand that failure to adhere will constitute grounds for dismissal from the

+program.

-I \\\\\\ (print name) have also received a copy of the DCFS publication "Summary of Licensing Standards for Daycare Centers."
+I (print name) have also received a copy of the DCFS publication "Summary of

+Licensing Standards for Daycare Centers."

+Signed: Date: